tlchampion/mwp_algorithmic_trading/modeling/README.md

 ## 1. Data Loading

 Prepared Train/Test datasets were loaded from saved files.
-Please see the [main section]() for details on the preparation of the datasets.
+Please see the [Data Preparation README](../data/README.md) for details on the preparation of the datasets.

 ## 2. Model Training

-### Sci-Kit Learn Modeling
+### 2a.
+Sci-Kit Learn Modeling

 An initial set of Machine Learning models were built using six different packages from the Scikit-Learn library: